Agriculture

 Corn Heat Units

-1) Total Accumulated Corn Heat Units (PDF 2 MB) illustrates the total accumulated Corn Heat Units (CHU) for the growing season to date.
-More than 2700 CHU have accumulated in the Southwest, Interlake, Central and Eastern regions since May 1.
+Total Accumulated Corn Heat Units illustrates the total Corn Heat Units (CHU) for the growing season to date.
+More than 1150 CHU have accumulated in the majority of the Southwest, Central, Interlake and Eastern regions since May 1.

-2) Percent Normal Accumulated Corn Heat Units (PDF 2 MB) for May 1 - August 17 , 2023 represents the variation of accumulated corn heat units (CHU) from the historical record over a 30-year period.
-The majority of agro-Manitoba has accumulated more than 110% of the historical accumulated CHU.
+Percent Normal Accumulated Corn Heat Units represents the variation of accumulated Corn Heat Units (CHU) from the historical record over a 30-year period.
+CHU accumulation is below normal for the season.
+The majority of agricultural regions of the province have accumulated less than 100% of CHU when compared to normal.

 Table 4.
 Summary of total accumulated corn heat units (CHU) and percent deviation from normal in Manitoba's Agricultural Regions.